14 Steps To Increase Website Conversion Rates

 One of the greatest drawbacks of online shopping is the absence of an opportunity to take a product into hands and examine it.
 The only way to make up for this flaw is to offer users product photos as good, accurate, and detailed as possible.
 Preferably you should use several photos that show the product from different angles.
 A zoom option is an additional advantage.
 If you can demonstrate the real dimensions of the product (a clock on a hand, a purse on a shoulder), do this.
 Remember that high-quality images increase the chance of purchase by 30%.

 Try to step into customers’ shoes.
-Check how easy it is to purchase in online store.
+Check online store buying ease.
 If the purchase process takes too much time or requires some extra effort from users, you risk losing the customers who already want to place an order.
 A one-click buying is what you should strive for.

 Have you noticed that when customers have added the chosen products to a cart, started placing an order (for example, indicated email address) and after that abandoned the cart and left online store became more frequent?
 Well, don’t hesitate to remind them to finish what has been started.
 Some e-commerce platforms offer automatic reminders of abandoned carts.
 To reduce interrupted transactions, display the list with cart contents and a discount coupon for additional motivation.